bubblecup/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/CalculateMean-1.png)

-The histogram shows two main peaks to the data, at 0 steps (presumably during nighttime hours) and another centered at 10000.
-The mean number of steps taken per day is 9354 and the median number of steps is 10395, consistent with the histogram.
+The histogram shows a single main peak centered at 10000 steps.
+The mean number of steps taken per day is 10766 and the median number of steps is 10765, consistent with the histogram.

 ## What is the average daily activity pattern?